HomeDiseasesAppendicitisAppendicitis Diet

 Avoid eating these foods to prevent your appendicitis from getting worse.
 Ask your doctor for advice on what to eat and foods to avoid during an appendicitis attack and after surgery to help you recuperate faster.
 Everybody is unique, and your underlying medical issues can influence your dietary limits.

-Consuming the following foods might cause the appendix to rupture:
+Here is a list of appendicitis diet foods to avoid, as consuming the following foods might cause the appendix to rupture:

 • Fried foods: Fried, oily meals can be detrimental to your digestive system.
 Eat as little fried junk food as you can as fried food can worsen your appendicitis symptoms.